by Texas Homesteader ~

 BOOM – a straight line all the way around!

-Poke holes in the bottom of the jug for drainage and also for watering.
-You’ll want to also cut slits at the top to help moderate internal moisture.
+Poke holes in the bottom of the jug for drainage and also for watering from the bottom.
+You’ll want to also cut a few small slits at the top to help moderate internal moisture.

-Then add about 2″ of moist seed-starting soil to the bottom of your prepared milk jug pressing gently.
+Add about 2″ of moist seed-starting soil to the bottom of your prepared milk jug pressing gently to firm the soil.

-Then I’ll put the two parts of the milk jug together and use a strip of duct tape to seal the jug.
+Join the two parts of the milk jug together with a strip of duct tape to seal the jug.

 How To Label Your Milk Jug Planter

-Here’s the deal: Marking the outside of the milk jug with a permanent marker sounds like a good idea.
-But trust me, the writing disappears in a short amount of time.
+Marking the outside of the milk jug with a permanent marker sounds like a good idea.
+But trust me, the writing disappears in a short amount of time!

 How Do You Water Seeds In A Milk Jug Garden?